• About Me

 8. Leze the Label

-Leze - Ethical Canadian Brands
+Leze - Ethical Canadian Brands PIN IT

 Leze the Label creates workwear that combines the comfort of loungewear with sustainable materials.
 Using innovative fabrics made from recycled materials like coffee grounds and plastic bottles, they offer stylish and eco-friendly options for the modern professional.
 Their commitment to sustainability extends to every aspect of their business, from production to packaging, ensuring minimal environmental impact.